rjmcginness/FishingStories/README.md

 class that faked SQLAlchemy from Flask-SQLAlchemy.
 Did this to remain independent from Flask-SQLAlchemy to be able to use sqlalchemy directly.
 Added the requirements.txt file.
 Changed initial page to login page.
 Added password hashing to UserAccount class.
 Still need to complete implementation of login.
 Plan to break apart api more.
 Need to test db relations.
 I think I have to add some relations to the models classes to allow for joins.

+Login and password hashing is implemented.
+Appropriate pages require login.
+Still need to implement registration.
+Added basic cs to base.html.